 Community pharmacies are where people can buy over the counter products for coughs, aches and pains.
 They can also get their prescriptions dispensed and receive lifestyle advice for better health, such as giving up smoking, losing weight and healthy eating.

-In NHSScotland, Pharmacists work in frontline services, providing expert advice on the safe use and supply of medicines.
+In NHSScotland, pharmacists work in frontline services, providing expert advice on the safe use and supply of medicines.

-Pharmacy Technicians carry out specialised tasks, such as preparing and dispensing complex medicines safely for patients.
+Pharmacy technicians carry out specialised tasks, such as preparing and dispensing complex medicines safely for patients.